Build your Java app with Maven

 Build and release pipelines are called definitions in TFS 2018 and in older versions.
 Service connections are called service endpoints in TFS 2018 and in older versions.

 Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) process to automatically build your Java application whenever your team pushes or checks in code.
 In this quickstart you learn how to define your CI process.

-- A VSTS account.
+- A VSTS organization.
 If you don't have one, you can create one for free.
-If your team already has one, then make sure you are an administrator of the team project you want to use.
+If your team already has one, then make sure you are an administrator of the project you want to use.

-- While the simplest way to try this quickstart is to use a VSTS account, you can also use a TFS server instead of a VSTS account.
+- While the simplest way to try this quickstart is to use a VSTS organization, you can also use a TFS server instead of a VSTS organization.